-- IV.
-Permitted Accessory Use Solar energy systems shall be allowed as an accessory use in all zoning classifications where structures of any sort are allowed, subject to certain requirements as set forth below.
-Solar energy systems that do not meet the visibility standards in C. below will require a conditional use permit, except as provided in Section V. (Conditional Accessory Uses). - A. Height Solar energy systems must meet the following height requirements: - Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
-For purposes for height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as buildingmounted mechanical devices or equipment. - 2.
-Ground- or pole-mounted solar energy systems shall not exceed 20 feet in height when oriented at maximum tilt. - B. Set-back Solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located. - 1.
-Roof- or Building-mounted Solar Energy Systems -
+IV.
+Permitted Accessory Use.
+Active solar energy systems shall be allowed as an accessory use in all zoning classifications where structures of any sort are allowed, subject to certain requirements as set forth below.
+Active solar energy systems that do not meet the visibility standards in C. below will require a conditional use permit, except as provided in Section V. Conditional Accessory Uses.

+- A. Height: Active solar energy systems must meet the following height requirements: - Building or roof-mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
+For purposes of height measurement, solar energy systems other than buildingintegrated systems shall be given an equivalent exception to height standards as building-mounted mechanical devices or equipment. - 2.
+Ground or pole-mounted solar energy systems shall not exceed 20 feet in height when oriented at maximum tilt. - B. Set-back: Active solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located.